onzag/EasyShip/Readme.md

 |:---------|:---------|:-------|:-------|:-------------------------|
 |authtoken|yes|encoded text| in querystring | the auth token |

-JSON response, expect an array of ID's
+JSON response, expect an array of Object containing shipment data

 ### Get all shipment data of incoming shipments (only clients)